daremat/es6-epf/README.md

     transition: all .5s;
   }
 }
-...
+// ...
 ```

-and so on.
+On your own, refactor all your `.scss` files to use nested blocks.
-You have to convert the other component the same way, and have fun to create your own style !
+> ![tip]
+A mistakes happens quickly.
+I recommend to check the result each time a component is refactored.

 > ![info]
-You can find much more sass feature from the docs: https://sass-lang.com/guide
+You can find much more sass feature from the docs: [https://sass-lang.com/guide](https://sass-lang.com/guide)

 ### Checklist
  - [ ] I know the differences between `css-loader`, `style-loader` and `sass-loader`.